Updated March 14, 2023

-C. System/Application ClassLoader: It is the child of the Extension classloader, also known as Application classloader.
+- System/Application ClassLoader: It is the child of the Extension classloader, also known as Application classloader.
 The class files from the classpath can be extracted through it.
-The Classpath, which is set to the current directory, by default can be changed by using the ‘-cp’ or ‘-classpath’ switch.
+The Classpath, which is set to the current directory, can be changed by default using the ‘-cp’ or ‘-classpath’ switch.

 2. Class (Method) Area

 The objects are assigned through this useful runtime data area.
 It is a memory place storing objects along with its instance variables.
 Whenever an object is created in Java, it goes into the heap – the area of memory.

 Along with storing frames, Java Stack holds variables and partial results.
 It also plays a pivotal role in method, invocation, and return.
 Every individual thread consists of its private JVM stack, created at the same time as the thread.
-Whenever a method escalates, a new frame is generated and is shattered when the method invocation gets completed.
+Whenever a method escalates, a new frame is generated and shattered when the method invokes.

 5. Program Counter (PC) Register

 The PC register contains the JVM instruction address at the time of its execution.
-Keeping track of instructions, it has value for every instruction, which is undefined for the native methods.
+Thus, keeping track of instructions has value for every instruction, which is undefined for the native methods.

 6. Native Method Stack